-Turkey is calling on the U.S. to correct the mistake of removing Turkey from the F-35 fighter jet program, "which will irreparably damage relations", the Foreign Ministry said Wednesday.
+Turkey is calling on the U.S. to correct its mistake of removing the country from the F-35 fighter jet program, "which will irreparably damage relations", the Foreign Ministry said Wednesday.

 The unilateral move by the U.S. "neither complies with the spirit of alliance nor is it based on legitimate grounds," the ministry said in a statement.

 "It is unfair to remove Turkey, one of the main partners in the F-35 program,” it said, adding claims that the S-400 system will jeopardize sensitive information about F-35 technologies are not valid.